Tupper Saussy was the writer of several books, including Rulers of Evil,

 It may be the case that certain numerical quantities or

-sequences do have some supernatural meaning, but I don't
+sequences do have some supernatural meaning, and I don't

 think God holds it against you if you aren't familiar with